 Accommodations and Other Arrangements

-INTERNATIONAL AIRFARE: Students will already be in country and participants on the 2019 spring semester program.
+INTERNATIONAL AIRFARE: Students will already be in country and participants on the 2022 Spring Semester Program.
 Thus, students will need to plan their return flight accordingly should they decide to stay and participate on this program.

-LODGING in COUNTRY: Students will stay in double rooms in the residence halls at the Humboldt Institut.
-Students will share a room with another international student at the Humboldt Institute.
+LODGING in COUNTRY: Students will stay in rooms in the residence halls at the Humboldt Institut.
 Bedding and towels will be provided.

 MEALS in COUNTRY: The Humboldt Institut will provide students with three meals a day.
 Fruit is available as a snack throughout the day.
 Students participating on the internship experience will receive breakfast and dinner each and will purchase lunch on their own.

 TRANSPORTATION in COUNTRY: Students will have access to public transport throughout the program and may be asked to walk throughout the city as needed (excursions and field experiences).